SeeMirra/data_mining/README.md

 Tools:

-There are three scripts for mining data from virus total:
+There are four scripts for mining data from virus total:
 1.	virustotal_data_mining_file.py: It mines data based on live File feed API.

 2.	virustotal_data_mining_vti_search.py: It mines data based on the applied vti search

 3.	virustotal_data_mining_url.py: It mines data based on live URL feed API.

+4. virustotal_data_mining_url_itw.py: It mines URLs and hashes based on live URL API and VTI search.

 How to run the tools